mybudget-tracker/mybudget-tracker.github.io/index.md

 This privacy policy governs your use of the software application MyBudget (“Application”) for mobile devices that was created by Yuliya Stasheuskaya.
 The Application is a personal budget tracker that helps to have control on income and spending and to see where you spend money each month.

-### What information does the Application obtain and how is it used?
+## What information does the Application obtain and how is it used?

+### User Provided Information

+The Application obtains the information you provide after you download and install the Application.
+The personal information refers to information that can identify you, such as location or financial info.
+This information is collected when you use the Application and will only be used:

+- to provide you an access to your data as accountant periods and transaction history;
+- to make you better experience by suggesting entry names based on the previous transaction locations;
+- to improve the Application by aggregating the personal information in a non-personally identifiable way;
+- to communicate with you regarding the Application.

+Your personal information is never sold or rented to anyone.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for